 This plot is focused on combat, buffing the attack strength of all enemies (except for the cultists and, possibly, Gollum) by one, which is already quite threatening, but gets even deadlier with the second effect, which punishes chump blocking (or bad shadow effects) to an extent where it can make you lose the game!
 Chumping as a defense solution would be a very bad idea in this quest because of this, so build up one or two good defenders!

 First and foremost, this guy, as all cultists, this guy is immune to player card effects.
-He has “small boss” – level stats with an emphasis on threat and attack strength, but should be rather easy to kill, if there wasn’t that wrinkle of him being unable to be optionally engaged.
+He has minor boss level stats with an emphasis on threat and attack strength but would be rather easy to kill if there wasn’t that wrinkle of him being impossible to optionally engage.
 As this quest does have a few effects that raise your threat and usually takes quite long, that shouldn’t be much trouble, except if you are running some very serious threat reduction (Galadriel).
-He also has a forced effect which raises everyone’s threat by two every time he kills an ally.￼ Paired, these two abilities will (pretty thematically) probably do you the most harm if the active plot is Sauron Worship, as they all toy with your threat and make threatting out quite a possibility.
+He also has a Forced effect which raises everyone’s threat by two every time he kills an ally.
+Paired, these two abilities will (pretty thematically) probably do you the most harm if the active plot is Sauron Worship, as they all toy with your threat and make threatting out quite a possibility.

 The second cultist has rather low stats compared to the other two, but he again has a pretty nasty ability: after a location has been revealed, he engages the first player and makes an immediate attack!
 Of course, this ability gets stronger the more players there are in the game, as that also means more locations revealed.
 The Governor seems to thematically tie in with the Bribes plot, but there is no real mechanical synergy other than making you dread locations more than before.